 “Using the phrase “going green” means many things to many people.
 How I tried to implement it in our company was with the development of solar panels on the roofs of our warehouses.
 We began in 2007 with the construction of a 40ft high warehouse with the design for a solar panel system on the roof.
 Since then, we have added a second warehouse with solar panels and a third is in the works.
-These will be significant revenue contributors as well as a renewable energy source for our community.” ~ Peter Naylor
+These are significant revenue contributors as well as a renewable energy source for our community.” ~ Peter Naylor

 Just as Peter took to his father’s business, his children, now grown, have followed suit and taken interest in different divisions of the company.
 Brenda Naylor continues to own and operate Tippet Richardson based out of Vancouver, Calgary and Ottawa.
 Brenda is active in many international and domestic associations of the industry and manages the full service removals firm.
 Scott Naylor is assuming Peter’s role in overseeing Warehouse Properties Ltd. based in Toronto.

 “To be a part of an ever growing, ever changing industry, where the most cherished objects of families, the most protected items of business are under my care has given me such satisfaction.
 In comparison, working with the international community prior to the internet and easily accessible travel and transportation may have been regarded as a challenge, but I am so grateful for the many wonderful international friends and movers that I met during that time and cherish to this day.
 My experience in this business has been very rewarding.
-Today I feel proud to say I have contributed to my community, developed international friendships, built warehouses with a focus on versatility, for future opportunities, gone green and will be passing this on to my children.” ~ Peter Naylor
+Today I feel proud to say I have contributed to my community, developed international friendships, built warehouses with a focus on versatility, for future opportunities, gone green and are passing this on to my children.” ~ Peter Naylor

 Peter has certainly made his mark with his 60 year presence in the industry.
 Things have come a long way since the warehouse “pool hall” at 53 Ontario Street.